protectione055/gfe_driver_gtx/README.md

 GFE Driver
 ---

-The GFE (Graph Framework Evaluation) Driver is the program used to run the experiments in "Bw-Graph: A  Write-Optimized Lock-free Graph System with Transactional Support", measuring the throughput of updates in libraries supporting structural dynamic graphs and the completion times of the [Graphalytics kernels](https://github.com/ldbc/ldbc_graphalytics) concurrently.
+The GFE (Graph Framework Evaluation) Driver is the program used to run the experiments in "GTX: A  Write-Optimized Latch-free Graph Data System with Transactional Support", measuring the throughput of updates in libraries supporting structural dynamic graphs and the completion times of the [Graphalytics kernels](https://github.com/ldbc/ldbc_graphalytics) concurrently.
-The driver supports the following systems: [Bw-Graph](https://anonymous.4open.science/r/GTX_v2-B9AC/README.md), [Sortledton](https://gitlab.db.in.tum.de/per.fuchs/sortledton), [Teseo](https://github.com/cwida/teseo),
+The driver supports the following systems: [GTX](https://github.com/Jiboxiake/GTX), [Sortledton](https://gitlab.db.in.tum.de/per.fuchs/sortledton), [Teseo](https://github.com/cwida/teseo),
 [LLAMA](https://github.com/goatdb/llama), [GraphOne](https://github.com/the-data-lab/GraphOne),
-[Stinger](http://stingergraph.com/) and [LiveGraph](https://github.com/thu-pacman/LiveGraph-Binary) while we ran our experiments only for systems that support concurrent reads and writes under transactions (Bw-Graph, Sortledton, Teseo, and LiveGraph).
+[Stinger](http://stingergraph.com/) and [LiveGraph](https://github.com/thu-pacman/LiveGraph-Binary) while we ran our experiments only for systems that support concurrent reads and writes under transactions (GTX, Sortledton, Teseo, and LiveGraph).
 It can run four kinds of experiments: insert all edges in a random permuted order or timestamp-based order from an input graph, execute the updates specified by a [graphlog file](https://github.com/whatsthecraic/graphlog), run the kernels of the Graphalytics suite: BFS, PageRank (PR), weighted shortest paths (SSSP), and concurrently execute updates and graph analytics.
 In our paper we reported all insert experiments, all update experiments, and read-write mixed workload experiment.
 We also ran Graphalytics experiment but due to space we did not present the results in our papaer.
 ### Build